melezhik/sparky/README.md

 # Configure Sparky workers

-By default the build scenario gets executed _on the same machine you run Sparky at_, but you can change this to _any remote host_ setting Sparrowdo related parameters in the `sparky.yaml` file:
+By default the job scenario get executed _on the same machine you run Sparky at_, but you can change this to _any remote host_ setting Sparrowdo section in `sparky.yaml` file:

 ```bash
 $ nano ~/.sparky/projects/teddy-bear-app/sparky.yaml